mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 * `token`-based combinators like `string` and `string'` backtrack by default, so it's not necessary to use `try` with them (beginning from `4.4.0`).
 This feature does not affect performance.

+* The new `failure` combinator allows to fail with arbitrary error message, even with completely custom one.

 ## Character parsing